autopkg/filewave/README.md

 ## FW_ADMIN_USER Permissions
 FileWave is multi-user capable.

-You should create a user called 'autopkg' and then give this user the following rights (DO NOT provide update model rights):
+Take advantage of this and create a user called 'autopkg' and give this user the following rights (DO NOT provide update model rights):
  - Modify Clients/Groups
  - Modify Filesets